Start and finish points: Nairobi, Kenya to Johannesburg, South Africa

 DAY 1: Nairobi to Arusha (Tanzania) (Lunch / Dinner)

-This morning the group will head out of busy Nairobi and travel south crossing the border into Tanzania at Namanga and the night will be spent in a lovely campsite in Meserani on the outskirts of Arusha, before heading out tomorrow on an optional excursion to the Serengeti and Ngorongoro Crater.
+This morning the group will head out of busy Nairobi and travel south crossing the border into Tanzania at Namanga and the night will be spent in a lovely campsite in Meserani on the outskirts of Arusha, before heading out tomorrow on the excursion to the Serengeti and Ngorongoro Crater.

 This morning a visit to the Meserani Reptile Park and Masai Cultural Museum will be made.
 A few minutes' walk from the campsite is a gallery selling the bright and iconic Tinga Tinga paintings.
 Alternatively the town of Arusha is nearby to explore.
 After enjoying lunch at the campsite against the backdrop of Mount Meru, the Tanzanian guides will be met and a transfer will be made into locally operated 4WD vehicles which have been adapted for safari use and allow excellent viewing and photographic opportunities through the opening roof hatches.

-Optional Activity: Serengeti and Ngorongoro Crater Excursion (more information available from the crew)
+Included Activity: Serengeti and Ngorongoro Crater Excursion (more information available from the crew)

 Leaving the camp travel is via the Masai town of Mtu Wa Mbu (Mosquito River) that lies adjacent to the Lake Manyara National Park, and then up the Rift Valley Escarpement to the higher lying village of Karatu with its magnificent views over the surrounding hills and the many well established wheat farms that add to the picturesque panorama.
 The night will be spent at a very pleasant campsite in Karatu.
 Campsite has no ablution facilities.